hungcq/knowledge-repo/wip/the-molecule-of-more.md

   - 2 corresponding modes of thinking: H&N chemicals & dopamine
   - Introduce problems in some chapters
   - Some notes about presentations & styles
-- Chap 1:
+- Chap 1: Introduction to dif types of molecules & their effects.
+Effects on behaviors regarding love & sex.
   - Set the problem: what is the function of dopamine if not pleasure?
   - Dopamine & H&N terms & mechanisms
   - Anticipation of new possibilities
-  - Evolutionary explanation
+  - Evolutionary explanation of dividing into 2 modes of thinking
   - Glamour: definition & issue
   - Gambling behavior
   - H&N molecules, love & sex implication